For nearly 150 years, the official weight of a kilogram was determined by a shiny cylinder of platinum locked away in a French vault.

 Calculating the exact value of Planck's constant took decades and some serious technological innovation (specifically a nifty device called a Kibble Balance), but now even distracted kindergarteners know that Planck's constant is 6.626070150 × 10-34 kg⋅m2/s.
 I mean, duh.

 In mid-November, at the annual meeting of the International Bureau of Weights and Measures (BIPM) in Versailles, France, representatives from more than 60 countries voted to approve a new and everlasting definition of the kilogram as calculated by the Planck constant.
 No more hunk of metal — the kilogram's mass is now tied to Planck's constant.
 New definitions were also announced for SI units the ampere (electrical current), the kelvin (temperature) and the mole (number of molecules or atoms in an element).
-These new definitions will take effect on May 20, 2019.
+These new definitions took effect on May 20, 2019.

 The original platinum kilogram prototype will remain in that underground French vault, while countless generations of scientists make life-changing discoveries using the kilogram 2.0.